jhelder2/DragAndDropBUGZ/README.md

 Drag And Drop Puzzle Game

-    1-Choose Image and Bottom
+    1-Choose Image at Bottom
-    2-Drag Pieces Over To Complete
-    3-Enjoy The Scenery
+    2-Drag Pieces Over From Left And Drop In Place To Complete 3-Enjoy The Scenery